I felt obligated to watch the FreedomWorks webcast Monday afternoon, if only to capture a few golden moments with

-- demise of mainstream media in order that all news consumers will simply choose a silo and cling to it.
+- Be disruptive!
+O'Keefe is counting on the demise of mainstream media in order that all news consumers will simply choose a silo and cling to it.
 This enables dishonest reporting, which is O'Keefe's specialty.
 James would like for the more respected (and I use the term loosely) media outlets to look to people like him, and of course, the Franklin Center for their news.
 Just for fun, click that image to your right for a look at the current landing page.
 The last story is dated March 3rd, and there are two tributes to Andrew Breitbart on the front page.

 News, just the way you like it.